nathan-schubkegel/FamilyPicScreenSaver/README.md

-# FamilyPicScreenSaver
+# Family Pic Screen Saver
-A screen saver for windows that shows family pictures and videos
+A screen saver for windows that shows family pictures and videos.

 How to develop
 -----